arun-ajay/casino-blackjack/Testing/Readme.md

 16. You should be seeing the test result 😊.

-Please refer to our report for more details regrading each test cases.
+Please refer to our report for more details regrading each test cases. <br />
 Learn more about truffle fream work and truffle-assertion package: https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-solidity https://github.com/rkalis/truffle-assertions